john-science/john-science.github.io/_posts/2017-01-09-eww-javascript-part-1.md

 ### To Be Continued

 In [volume 2](/2017/01/10/eww-javascript-part-2) of this series, we will cover the smaller more obvious mistakes in JavaScript.

-What is it about JavaScript that drives you insane?
-Leave your thoughts in the comments below.